DCourtel/ChessboardControl/README.md

 ![Initial_Position](/Screenshots/ChessboardControl.png)

 The control only displays chess pieces.
-You can move pieces but there is no validation against chess rules.
-You have to use a chess engine to do that.
 Take a look at the «Chessboard Tester» project to have an idea of how to use the control.